-Medicare.gov is the official .gov web site for the U.S. government’s Medicare program.
-The web site is also related to the Centers for Medicare & Medicaid Services (CMS) (www.cms.gov) which administers the Medicare program.
+Medicare.gov is the official web site for the U.S. government’s Medicare program.
+The web site is also related to the Centers for Medicare & Medicaid Services (CMS) (www.cms.gov), which administers the Medicare program.
 Medicare.gov provides official benefit information regarding the various programs that constitute Medicare as well as tools to help Medicare beneficiaries.
-Medicare.gov tools cover issues such as nursing home comparisons as well as evaluation and enrollment in Part C health plans and Part D prescription drug plans.
-Medicare.gov is targeted both to people who get Medicare benefits as well as family and friends caring for individuals who get Medicare benefits.
+Medicare.gov tools cover issues such as nursing home comparisons.
+The Medicare.gov tools also provide the means for evaluation of and enrollment in Medicare Advantage plans offered by private insurance companies contracted with Medicare to provide at minimum the benefits of Original Medicare Part A and Part B with the exception of hospice care which part A still covers and stand-alone Medicare Part D Prescription Drug Plans.
+Medicare.gov is targeted both to people who receive Medicare benefits as well as family and friends caring for individuals who receive Medicare benefits.

-Given its vast information, Medicare.gov organizes itself around several top-level categories.
+Medicare.gov is organized around several categories.
 These Medicare.gov categories include:

 - Managing your health – Get information on preventative services and personal health records

 - Resource locator – Get tools for evaluating Medicare Advantage health plans and prescription drug plans, nursing homes, doctors, and hospitals

 - Forms, Help & Support – Get glossary, Medicare.gov index, caregiver resources, and useful phone numbers and .gov web sites (e.g.www.hhs.gov, www.va.gov, www.hud.gov, and www.usa.gov) and other web sites